xamarin/Xamarin.Social/component/GettingStarted.md

 {
 	base.OnCreate (bundle);

-	...
+	// 1.
+Create the service
+	var facebook = new FacebookService {
+		ClientId = "<App ID from http://developers.facebook.com/apps>"
+	};

+	// 2.
+Create an item to share
+	var item = new Item {
+		Text = "This is the best library I've ever used!", };
+	item.Links.Add (new Uri ("http://xamarin.com"));

 	// 3.
 Present the UI on Android var shareIntent = facebook.GetShareUI (this, item, result => {
-		// result lets you know if they went through with it or canceled });
+		// result lets you know if the user shared the item or canceled });
 	StartActivityForResult (shareIntent, 42);
 }